Boggy9888/Architecture-Exercises/submissions/week3/do2g25/level4/level4.md

 # Code and demo

+Unfortunately, due to github file size restrictions I am not able to upload the .pth file that is my trained model here.
+I am aware there are ways to get around this with github large file storage but I have attached all the code (including the script used to train the model) and a demo so I think that should be good enough. <br> <br>
 The code can be found in this folder [here](./) <br>
 Demo: [demo](https://github.com/Boggy9888/Architecture-Exercises/blob/main/submissions/week3/do2g25/level4/Screencast%20from%202025-11-21%2018-57-21.webm)

 # What I learned

-Not much, similar to other projects I've done in the past
+Not much, I've done similar projects in the past

 # What I'd improve next